I tried deploying an AI agent to AgentCore using AgentCore CLI

 Level Evaluation Target

-For --rating-scale, presets include 1-5-quality (default), 1-3-simple, pass-fail, and good-neutral-bad.
-You can choose between numerical or categorical scales depending on your needs.
+For --rating-scale, presets like 1-5-quality (default), 1-3-simple, pass-fail, and good-neutral-bad are available.
+You can choose between numerical scales or categorical scales based on your needs.

-After creating and deploying an Evaluator, let's run an evaluation against past traces.
+After creating and deploying an Evaluator, let's run an evaluation on past traces.

 Command to execute